rust-lang/book/nostarch/chapter05.md

 Structs are similar to tuples, discussed in “The Tuple Type” section, in that both hold multiple related values.
 Like tuples, the pieces of a struct can be different types.
 Unlike with tuples, in a struct you’ll name each piece of data so it’s clear what the values mean.
-Adding these names means that structs are more flexible than tuples: you don’t have to rely on the order of the data to specify or access the values of an instance.
+Adding these names means that structs are more flexible than tuples: You don’t have to rely on the order of the data to specify or access the values of an instance.

 To define a struct, we enter the keyword `struct` and name the entire struct.
 A